 Why do dogs bark at night?
 Addressing Your Dog’s Chewing

 Many of the same tactics can be employed to help keep your dog from chewing.
-Removing items you do not want them to chew, removing the sources of anxiety which may be causing them to chew, giving them treats after they have gone a while without chewing – all of these can be effective ways to address the problem.
+Removing items you do not want them to chew, removing the sources of anxiety that may be causing them to chew, giving them treats after they have gone a while without chewing – all of these can be effective ways to address the problem.
 In addition, some other, more specific ways to help keep your dog from chewing up your home include:

 - Supply Your Dog with Chew Toys: To be fair, it’s somewhat unrealistic to expect your dog not to chew anything at all.
 That’s just what dogs do.
 As such, a simple yet effective solution to your dog’s chewing problem might be to supply them with chew toys, bones, or other items that are okay for them to chew.

 - Playing Fetch with Chew Toys: On a related note, that old idea of exercise can work well with solving your dog’s chewing problem.
 You’ll want to take some chew toys and play fetch with your dog.
 You’ll burn off some of that extra energy, all while allowing them to chew to their heart’s content, potentially solving two dog behavioral problems for the price of one.

 - Nutritional Advice: You should also ensure that your dog isn’t chewing things to try to solve deficiencies in their diet.
 If your pet is chewing on something organic with the idea of eating it.
 In that case, eating it, you’ll want to make sure that they don’t, while checking with your veterinarian to determine whether a nutritional deficiency may the cause.

 Puppy Proofing Your Home:

 - If you are raising a puppy, you want to take special care to ensure that the space in which you present them has been prepared for them ahead of time.
 This means ensuring that any items you do not wish to chew are moved out of the way forward of time.
 Your puppy is very young and still learning.